Public Facilities and Utilities

 This plan outlined a series of recommended strategies to reduce and eliminate SSO events and increase the ability of the Village to undertake preventative maintenance activities, rather than reactionary repairs.
 The strategies to eliminate SSO events included: replacing manhole covers, relining or replacing older sewer pipes, raising sunken manholes and eliminating residential and commercial sump pump connections to the sanitary system.

 The Village continues to remediate these issues and implement the CMOM plan.
 The Village has been encouraging sump pump disconnections.
 Recently, it began a sewer lining program focusing on the downtown area, which has the oldest infrastructure.
-Since completing the study and initiating improvements, the number SSO events has declined.
+Since completing the study and initiating improvements, the number of SSO events has declined.
 In 2015, there were three events that led to effluent discharge into Yellow Springs Creek; none in 2016; and two each in 2017, 2018 and 2019.

 The Village should continue to implement the CMOM plan.
 These improvements will mitigate infiltration issues and eliminate or greatly reduce surges at the wastewater treatment plan during periods of heavy rainfall.
 This is an important project since climate change is expected to result in stronger, more frequent storm events.